MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ## Setting Photon Web-hooks

-As an optional integration, Photon may transmit certain events to your PlayFab Cloud Script.
+As an optional integration, Photon may transmit certain events to your PlayFab CloudScript.
 This is done by means of Web-hooks:
 - You specify a base URL.
 - Then you specify path for each of available events.
-- A path is, effectively, a handler name implemented in your Cloud Script.
+- A path is, effectively, a handler name implemented in your CloudScript.

 The **Base URL** will have the following format: